jchook/uuid-random/README.md

 ## Performance

-This is the fastest pure javascript UUID v4 generator I have found, over **5x faster** than the most popular library.
+This is the fastest pure javascript UUID v4 generator I have found, almost **5x faster** than the most popular library.
 After inspecting and/or testing every JS UUID package I could find (there are a ton), these were the fastest:

 | npm package     | performance     |
 |-----------------|-----------------|